 These new treatments are provided by Helen Hayes Hospital LSVT® certified physical, occupational and speech therapists.
 The LSVT intensive protocol calls for four consecutive days of treatment, consisting of 60-minute sessions, for four weeks.
 The protocol is completed once, with “burst” or tune-up sessions of a shorter length every six to twelve months, depending on the patient’s functional status.
 Helen Hayes Hospital has taken Medicare therapy caps into consideration for the provision of LSVT BIG protocols.
 By splitting the consecutive sessions between physical and occupational therapy, the protocol can be completed without going over each discipline’s cap.

 A one to two week trial can be completed to determine the individual’s tolerance.
 If the patient is not appropriate for LSVT treatment, physical, occupational and speech therapy using amplified based theories can be given.
 These treatments can improve the patient’s functional status and decrease caregiver burden.
 Although techniques are specific to Parkinson’s Disease deficits (bradykinesia/hypokinesia and kinesthetic awareness), they can also be helpful for patients with other neurological disorders.

-While medications are vital in alleviating Parkinson’s symptoms, therapeutic modalities such as LSVT BIG, LSVT LOUD and Parkinson Wellness Recovery can help in keeping patients moving and functioning at the highest level.
+While medications are beneficial in addressing PD’s symptoms, therapeutic interventions such as LSVT BIG, LSVT LOUD and Parkinson Wellness Recovery can help in keeping patients moving and functioning at the highest level.
 For additional information, call the Helen Hayes Hospital Outpatient Neurology Center at 845-786-4306.